sunnankar/trace-mayer/index.markdown

 ---
 layout: default
 title: Trace Mayer
-description: "A core purpose of Trace Mayer is to be a champion of monetary sovereignty through non-violent cryptographic means"
+description: "A core purpose of Trace Mayer is to be a champion of monetary sovereignty through non-violent cryptographic means."
 ---

 <html>